-The Memorial Park is the only public park in Padiham and comprises of two sites linked by a riverside walk along the River Calder, one at the top of town, off Blackburn Road, and the other at the bottom of the hill adjacent to Park Road.
+The Memorial Park is the main public park in Padiham and comprises of two sites linked by a riverside walk along the River Calder, one at the top of town, off Blackburn Road, and the other at the bottom of the hill adjacent to Park Road.
 Funds for construction were mainly provided by the will of Mr.Thomas Clayton who died in 1915, although public subscription provided much of the money for many of the Park's features.
 This public generosity continues to this day and features such as the Rose Garden have been replanted with money raised by local residents.

 The Park was officially opened in 1921, however, several features were added later as funds allowed e.g. Bowling greens and tennis courts in 1923/1924 and bandstand in 1927.